pbouzakis/spak/doc/di.md

 ### specs#action(Action) and specs#(name: string, Action)
 Declare an application [action](./app-actions-and-events.md).
-If you're action self's describe's it's component name you dont need to pass in the name.
+If your action's self describes its component name you don't need to pass in the name.